-Large snow fed river systems offer an attraction that warrants an point of note.
+Large snow-fed river systems offer an attraction that warrants a point of note.
 These local rivers flow over a huge amount of land offering access (and not-so accessible) points that attract the type of angler willing to get a shot at a single fish.
 However that 'single fish' may be a bigger trout than most anglers have ever seen in their lives!
 Further towards the Eastern coast and bordering to the South Pacific, is a labyrinth of spring creeks and rivers that are easily tackled within short fishing sessions, offering fish more than large enough to give anglers wobbly knees and shaking hands with the loss of nerves.

 Covering mountain ranges and vast flat plains, the wind can be the major obstacle to predict in any of the upper reaches.
 Consider a step up in rod and line weight and try polishing your crystal ball.